 award.
 (Photo: DASNY)

-Climate Smart Communities - 120 New York cities, towns, villages and counties have pledged to inventory and reduce GHG emissions, prepare for climate change, and invest in green economies.
+Climate Smart Communities - Over 120 New York cities, towns, villages and counties have pledged to inventory and reduce GHG emissions, prepare for climate change, and invest in green economies.
 New York's Climate Smart Communities program provides technical assistance and support to help these communities meet their goals.

 Energy - Work is currently underway on the 2013 New York State Energy Plan, which brings together expertise from 13 state agencies to chart an efficient, reliable and economically vibrant energy future.
 The plan includes detailed examinations of energy efficiency, renewable energy, transportation, electric power and climate change.